 Facelifts, however, do not treat the eye area - excess skin, bags, and fatty deposits around the eye and eyelid.

-About the facelift procedure:
+About the facelift procedure

-All procedures start with a consultation with Dr. Volshteyn to discuss your medical history, current health and any medications you may take, as well as your goals and expectations for the surgery.
+All procedures begin with a consultation with Dr. Volshteyn to discuss your medical history, current health and any medications you may take, as well as your goals and expectations for the surgery.
 Dr. Volshteyn will clearly explain any possible risks and complications as well as give you pre-op and post-op instructions.

 The surgery itself is performed under a general or twilight anesthesia in our office surgery center or hospital.
 Whether or not you need to spend the night will depend on how long your surgery lasts, your health and your recovery.

 In the days that follow your surgery, you will probably experience some bruising and swelling, which should peak about three days after the procedure and then begin to improve.
 Pain medication can be provided if you experience discomfort.
-You may have a drainage tube for any post-operative oozing.
+You may have a drainage tube for any post operative oozing.
 You may also need to sleep with your head elevated for several days.
 Normally, sutures are removed about five to ten days after the surgery.